 September 2013 was a significant month for the NDWA.
 On September 17, the United States Department of Labor announced that they were "extending the Fair Labor Standards Act's minimum wage and overtime protections to most of the nation's workers who provide essential home care assistance to elderly people and people with illnesses, injuries or disabilities."
 On September 27, California governor Jerry Brown signed the California Domestic Workers Bill of Rights.
 In addition to these victories, the movement keeps spreading; several other states plan to vote on similar laws in the future.

-Thanks to Ai-jen Poo and her activism of love, states are increasing protections for domestic workers.
-Ai-jen Poo inspires domestic workers and their allies to stand up for fair treatment and better working conditions.
+Thanks to Ai-jen Poo and her activism of love, the domestic worker movement is growing across the country, inspiring domestic workers and their allies to stand up for fair treatment and better working conditions.